Ralf Schmälzle, Ph. D.

 Welcome!

 I study communication neuroscience.
-This involves a radically interdisciplinary approach that integrates theories from biopsychology, cognitive neuroscience, and communication.
+This involves a radically interdisciplinary approach that integrates theories from communication science, cognitive neuroscience, and psychology.

 My goal is to find out how the human brain responds to messages and how brain activity relates to message effects.
 Much of my work focuses on